 During the first phase of the re-roofing, it was discovered that the remaining slates are badly worn and damaged, and many nails are corroding.
 We are also aware that slate loss is becoming an increasing problem.
 Compounding the problem is the fact that some of the rainwater goods—the gutters and downpipes—are also showing their age, allowing water to run down the exterior walls and to soak through to the inside.
 Anyone who has been in the church since 2019 will be aware of how damp it has become, particularly at the West end.
 All of this is harmful to the structure of the church.

 The church architect has drawn attention to the deteriorating condition of the roof and replacement of individual slates has become a regular requirement.

 It’s been a project that we’ve been considering for a few years now, but there have always been other, more urgent projects demanding our attention.
 We have been warned by a fungus expert that if we don’t address the problem, we could soon be faced with dry rot, and the costs of eliminating that properly are astronomical.
 If irreparable damage to the walls of the building is to be avoided, we must now tackle this.

 How much will it cost?

-We estimate that £30,000 will be needed for the replacement of the roof slates and refurbishment of gutters and downpipes.
+We estimate that £80,000 will be needed for Phase 2 of the project, the replacement of the remaining old roof slates and refurbishment of gutters and downpipes and subsequent redecoration within.
 But this may only be the start.
 If the roof rafters need to be replaced, it could easily cost double that.
-And then, when we’ve stopped the water coming in, we have to dry out and redecorate the inside of the building, which is another major job.
-So our initial target is to raise £30,000, and we’d really like your help.
+So our initial target is to raise £80,000, and we’d really like your help.

 How do we intend to pay for it ?